pinguo-zhanglu/imixs-workflow/README.md

 ## How to Run

-To run Imixs-workflow the container need to be linked to a postgreSQL database container.
+To run Imixs-workflow in a Docker container, the container need to be linked to a postgreSQL database container.
 The database connection is configured in the Wildfly standalone.xml file and can be customized to any other database system.

 ### Starting a Postgress Container
 To start a postgreSQL container run the following command: